120 Hagerty Hall, 1775 College Road, OSU Main Campus.

 I.I.
 Center Hours

-The hours of the Individualized Language Learning Center can be found on the World Media and Culture Center webpage.
+The hours of the Individualized Language Learning Center can be found on the Center for Languages, Literatures, and Cultures webpage.
 The telephone number is 614-292-7060.

 Materials are available at campus bookstores or online.
 It pays to compare prices!
 Please note that books bought online are not returnable.
 Books purchased at campus bookstores generally cost more but if you have your original receipt, the books can be returned if you have not used them.